alextanhongpin/ideas/README.md

 ## Genetic Algorithm

 Write your own implementation of Genetic Algorithm and look into the application in web/mobile.
+Compare it against stochastic gradient descent.
+Also, understand that Genetic Programming and genetic algorithm is different.

 ## Neural network